 The sale won’t be an easy one for Lytro and its backers though.
 The startup was able to raise over $200 million funding last year, ending the year being valued at $360 million.

 Unfortunately, the technology hasn’t taken off and left snubbed by consumers for years.
-The failure must be associated to the camera’s prohibitive price and poor quality outputs.
-Currently, the most advanced light-field camera in the market, the Lytro Illum, is only capable of taking photos up to 2450×1634 resolution.
+The failure must be associated with the camera’s prohibitive price and poor quality outputs.
+Currently, the most advanced light-field camera on the market, the Lytro Illum, is only capable of taking photos up to 2450×1634 resolution.
 That is equal to 4.0 megapixels and you are paying a premium for this camera at $1,400.

 But it wasn’t just in photography that Lytro invested.
 The company also made a Cinema and VR camera with the same light-field promises.
 Sadly, neither of which sold very well.

 If Google is able to close down the deal, it’s interesting to see how the search giant would be able to implement the technology in the future.